 - 8. Is a pregnant student eligible for HHB services?
 Students with absences due to pregnancy, related medical conditions, services or treatment; childbirth; and recovery are eligible for HHB services provided that they satisfy the eligibility requirement for HHB service.
 [The Georgia State Board of Education Rule 160-4-2-31 8 Hospital/Homebound (HHB) Services reflects the following Title IX, statement: Pregnancy, childbirth, false pregnancy, termination of pregnancy and recovery shall be treated as any other temporary medical condition/disability.
 If the school does not have a leave policy for students, or in the case of a student who does not otherwise qualify for leave under the policy, the school shall treat pregnancy, childbirth, false pregnancy, termination of pregnancy and recovery as a justification for a leave of absence for so long a period of time as is deemed medically necessary by the student's licensed physician, at the conclusion of which the student shall be reinstated to the status which she held when leave began.
 Regulations implementing Title IX, 34 C.F.R. § 106.40(b) (4).] - 9.
 How much instructional time is provided for a student eligible for HHB services?
-Although the local school team or IEP team determines the number of hours necessary to meet the instructional needs of the student, the student must receive a minimum of three hours of HHB instruction per school week to be considered present by the school system.
-This requirement does NOT apply to students receiving instruction via the Georgia Virtual School or other online/telecommunication courses. - 10.
+The instructional time provided for a student varies depending on the student's individualized needs.
+The Georgia Department of Education is clear that HHB is not designed to replace the classroom experience, therefore, a fraction of a student's regular instructional hours is provided.
+To ensure attendance credit, most HHB students may receive a minimum of three hours per week. - 10.
 When students enrolled in a public school are hospitalized in health care or psychiatric facilities that do not provide education services, is the LEA obligated to provide HHB instruction in the health care facility?
 Yes.
 Each LEA must provide academic instruction to students who are confined in a health care facility for periods that would prevent them from attending school based upon certification of need by the licensed physician who is treating the student for the condition for which the student is requesting HHB services. - 11.
 When students are hospitalized in out-of-state health care or psychiatric facilities, is the LEA obligated to provide HHB services in the out-of-state facilities?
 Yes.
 The LEA is obligated to provide services even if the student is hospitalized out-of-state.
 The LEA must arrange with or contract directly with the health care facility, the LEA in which the health care facility is located, or the appropriately certified teachers in the geographic area in which the health care facility is located. - 12.
 What courses are available for students approved for HHB services?
 Core subjects (reading, language arts, mathematics, science, and social studies) are the focus of instructional delivery with students' receiving Hospital/Homebound services; however, elective courses may be included for graduating seniors.